fossmium/OneDrive-Cloud-Player/README.md

 # OneDrive-Cloud-Player

- A dedicated video player to stream directly from OneDrive.
+ A dedicated player to stream video content directly from OneDrive.